testjavascript/nodejs-integration-tests-best-practices/README.md

 <br/><br/>

 ### ⚪️ 2.
-Define default responses before every test
+Define default responses before every test to ensure a clean slate

 🏷&nbsp; **Tags:** `#basic, #draft`

-:white_check_mark:  **Do:** On the existence of collaborator services, they make high impact on logic and resilliency.
-We want to simulate all the complexity they bring without paying the price (slow, noisy, hard to reproduce).
-We can put a util that fakes the response, it works by replacing node's http client.
-In any case, don't allow calls outside,

-Goes against the Microservice idea, not big bang

-Analogue - Simulator, like fighting combats - Practice the outside conditions without the damage

-Downside - What if they changed...
+:white_check_mark:  **Do:** What are global default responses, define in beforeEach, cleanup in afterEach.
+This ensure that if something

 <br/>